 Native Americans wore it to prevent being struck by lightning.

-In Tibet – Monks have rosaries of amethyst to help meditation.
+In Tibet – Monks have malas of amethyst to help meditation.

 Crystal healing Properties

 Amethyst is a symbol of peace of mind, Modesty and Piety.
 Amethyst magnifies the energy of crystals and is a great overall protector.
 It helps negotiation skills and with wealth and business success.
-Useful for purification during ceremonies.
-It reverts negative energy to positive.
+It is useful for purification during ceremonies and also reverts negative energy to positive.
 It is a feminine stone, though it still helps men.